evrone/polemic/README.md

 We recommend to use Polemic with [Faye](https://github.com/jcoglan/faye), because this combination it's really sexy.

-Remember that unfortunately, Polemic reserve `Comment` for resource name.
+Remember that unfortunately, Polemic reserves `Comment` for resource name.

 ##Installation